Magnesium Interactions

 If you take magnesium, the main interaction issues are usually one of two things: reduced absorption because magnesium binds to a medicine in the gut, or changes in magnesium levels over time because a medicine affects how your body handles magnesium.

-The medicines most often discussed are oral bisphosphonates, tetracycline and quinolone antibiotics, diuretics, and proton pump inhibitors (PPIs).
+The medicines most often discussed in NIH Office of Dietary Supplements guidance are oral bisphosphonates, tetracycline and quinolone antibiotics, diuretics, and proton pump inhibitors (PPIs).
+Antibiotic and bisphosphonate questions are usually spacing questions, not “take everything together and hope” questions.

 This page is a practical overview, not a full interaction database.
 If you want the basics on magnesium itself, see our magnesium guide.